When should I begin planning my estate?

 What happens if something changes after I have set everything up?

 A revocable living trust can be amended or revoked at anytime so there is no reason to worry that things are set in stone.
-If you realize you need to make some minor changes within one month after we execute your plan, we will be happy to make the necessary changes at no cost to you.
-We draft your trust to account for some changes in the law, but if there is a major tax code change or a significant change in your plan, we will be happy to make any amendments to your plan.
+If you realize you need to make some minor changes within three month after we execute your plan, I will be happy to make the necessary changes at no cost to you.
+Throughout the planning process, we will discuss review opportunities and keeping your plan up to date.
+Your estate plan is not a one-and-done proposition.
+While I draft your trust to account for some changes in the law, if there is a major tax code change or a significant change in your plan, we may need to make some changes to your plan and the costs of changes will be discussed at the time so there is no surprise billing.

 What is included in an Estate Plan?